.jpg)

 Your Medicare Learning Curve

-Original Medicare (Parts A and B) and Medicare Advantage (Part C) are two distinct options for Medicare coverage.
-Original Medicare, provided directly by the government, offers fee for-service coverage for hospital stays, doctor visits, and medically necessary treatments.
-However, it doesn't include prescription drug coverage or services like dental, vision, and hearing.
-In contrast, Medicare Advantage plans, offered by private insurance companies, provide the same coverage as Original Medicare along with additional benefits like prescription drugs, dental, vision, and hearing.
-Medicare Advantage plans often have lower out-of-pocket costs but require using network providers.
-Choosing between the two depends on individual needs and preferences.
+Original Medicare (Parts A and B) and Medicare Advantage (Part C) are two distinct paths for receiving Medicare coverage.
+Original Medicare, administered by the federal government, provides fee-for-service coverage for hospital stays, doctor visits, and medically necessary treatments but it does not include prescription drugs or routine services like dental, vision, and hearing.